 Applications and Financial Assistance

 Entry into the program requires a bachelor's degree in Philosophy or a related field, unless determined otherwise by the Graduate Dean.
-Merit-based tuition scholarships are available for up to one-half of tuition.
+Merit-based tuition scholarships are available.